 I leaned up against the bay windows, my warm breath fogging the cold glass.
 Dad stood next to me and tried to count the geese in groups of twenty, but even he would be unsuccessful.

 DAD: Well, what do you think?

 I often wonder if it was moments like this that kept me wandering over the years without a set list of directions.
 After all, why stick to the designated path?
 Why not take the opportunity to see what might be the next street over?
 This is the lesson that Dad taught me: To push out and always look for something new even if it may involve wrong turns, delayed arrivals and driving in reverse through some downtown alley.

 - In 2018 the Minnesota Vikings moved their practice facility from Eden Prairie to Eagan.
 On opening day of training camp 85% of the players were late because they couldn’t find the new facility.

 - Hernando De Soto was not only the first European explorer to cross the Mississippi River; he was also buried in its muddy waters after succumbing to a fever a few days later.
 Why a watery grave?
 The Spaniards had convinced the local population that De Soto was more god than man.
 And his death would not help advance that belief.

 - The best part of our drive to Sarah’s wedding was the Natchez Trace, a National Parkway that runs from Memphis, TN to Natchez, MS. Highly recommend it if you are in no hurry to get anywhere.

 - Some of Dad’s public works projects in South Dakota ran from a new sewer system in Scotland to a new running track at Howard Wood Field.
-He worked on the Dakota Dome in Vermilion as well as a Target parking lot.
-Pierre’s airport has his fingerprints as well as many streets and water towers along the way.
+He worked on the Dakota Dome in Vermilion as well as Pierre’s airport.